 A range of reasonably possible losses relating to unfavorable outcomes cannot be made.
-However, in product liability cases in which a dollar amount of damages is claimed, the amount of damages claimed, which totaled \$0.9 million and \$1.1 million at December 31, 2021 and 2020, respectively, are set forth as an indication of possible maximum liability the Company might be required to incur in these cases (regardless of the likelihood or reasonable probability of any or all of this amount being awarded to claimants) as a result of adverse judgments that are sustained on appeal.
+However, in product liability cases in which a dollar amount of damages is claimed, the amount of damages claimed, which totaled \$1.1 million at December 31, 2021, is set forth as an indication of possible maximum liability the Company might be required to incur in these cases (regardless of the likelihood or reasonable probability of any or all of this amount being awarded to claimants) as a result of adverse judgments that are sustained on appeal.
+At December 31, 2022, the total amount claimed specifically in these cases was de minimis.